Phase 2: Unit Plans

 Creating Essential Questions and Enduring Understandings and mapping them to standards

-Using knowledge-building and text complexity tools to curate coherent text sets
+Using knowledge-building and text complexity rubrics to curate coherent text sets

 Defining learning goals and assessments that drive each unit